greghorne/CoordinateInfo-API/README.md

 Notes:

-    - There are additonal columns in the dataset but I have cut off after the first two interations of a location.
+    - There are additonal columns in the dataset but I have cut them off after the first two interations of a location.

     - Creating this app has been a weird trip

-      rails new . --api --skip-turbolinks --skip-puma --database=postgresql
+      rails new . --api --skip-turbolinks --skip-puma --database=postgresql (which is what finally worked)

       --skip-active-records ==> if used as an option I never could create a controller Instead of a controller, I tried putting code into an .rb file in /lib.
-This would work in development but once I switched to productions then rails couldn't find the /lib/file.rb.
+This would work in 'development' but once I switched to 'production' then rails couldn't find the /lib/file.rb.
+      Googled the issue and tried a number of 'solutions'.
 I never could resolve this issue.